CodingAvenue/codestop-course-db-in-php/content/ConnectingToDatabase/ConnectingToDatabase.facts.md

 - `dbname` is the database name.

-- `user` refers to the username of the user that will be used to connect to the database.
+- `user` is the name of the user for the database connection.

 - `password` refers to the password that is set by the user.